-I learned this idea first from andy matuschak.
-According to Andy, before notes become evergreens, or as he likes to call them Evergreen notes, they are Fleeting notes.
-Because most permanent notes start this way, to Use a note-writing system effectively, there has to be a mechanism to:
+I learned this idea first from Andy Matuschak.
+According to him, before notes become evergreens, or as he calls them, evergreen notes, they are fleeting notes.
+Because most permanent notes start this way, to use a note-writing system effectively, there has to be a mechanism to:

 2. Isolate them from permanent notes.